 So from February 2012, I had noticed those strange sensations in my body, you know, the

-Well, of course it was there. there there there making new connections.
+Well, of course, it was there.
+There, they are making new connections.
 Yeah, absolutely.
-And there and they’re stepping up to the plate.
+And there, and they’re stepping up to the plate.
 This is beautiful.

 I’ve got no idea what is going on.
-I just know these things are happening.
+I know these things are happening.
 And I don’t know what they are.
-I can’t like reconcile them
+I can’t like to reconcile them

-that there’s not a doctor in the world that would have explained that to you.
+that there’s not a doctor in the world who would have explained that to you.

-Not a doctor, not a human, nobody in the planet.
+Not a doctor, not a human, nobody on the planet.
 And then I’m in the room with these two guys who explain within the first few days exactly what I’m experiencing.
-And I’m going Yes, that’s that’s what I’m experiencing.
+And I’m going, Yes, that’s what I’m experiencing.
 That’s me.
-Oh, my God, you know, I just had all these blinding flashes of the obvious, it was just a surreal experience.
-And then they take us through the first experience will be good to connect to our heart and connect to our gut.
+Oh, my God, I had all these blinding flashes of the obvious; it was a surreal experience.
+And then, they take us through the first experience, which will be suitable for connecting to our heart and gut.
 And wow

 And suddenly, it all makes sense that expanding chest space, that expansion in your gut, absolutely, yeah,

 The entire world changed.

 This is recovery after a stroke with Bill Gasiamis.
 Helping you go from where you are to where you’d rather be